lsst-sitcom/sitcomtn-102/index.rst

 Technote abstracts should include a short 2-3 sentence explanation of the goal of the technote.
 Ideally, it should also include a 1-2 sentence summary of the main conclusions.

-*Example: In this technote, we verify that the pointing accuracy of the system is compliant with the requirement of 5 arcsec RMS.
+*Example: We verify that the pointing accuracy of the system is compliant with the requirement of 5 arcsec RMS.
 We do this by analyzing star tracker data during a soak test mimicking real scheduled observations.
 Our conclusions are that the pointing performance is compliant with the requirement, except at low (<30 deg.) elevation measurements.*

 *Example: We explore the problems found on 2024-02-01 on the azimuth drives to diagnose the issue.
 We study what TMA settings lead to the drives going to fault.
 Currently not correlation of velocity, acceleration, jerk or initial/final positions are found*.